 David Miliband (b.
-1965) is the former Secretary of State for Foreign and Commonwealth Affairs of the United Kingdom, in which post he served from June 2007 to October 2010.
+1965), now president and CEO of the International Rescue Committee, is the former Secretary of State for Foreign and Commonwealth Affairs of the United Kingdom, in which post he served from June 2007 to October 2010.

 Secretary Miliband was educated at Haverstock Comprehensive School in London.
 After graduating with first class honors in philosophy, politics, and economics from Corpus Christi College, Oxford University, he completed a master’s degree in political science in 1990 at MIT, where he was a Kennedy Scholar.
 A lifelong soccer player, he also serves as president of the South Shields Football Club.

 The secretary believes that his commitment to equality, social justice, and freedom of expression has its roots in his family’s experience.
 He is the elder son of the late Marxist theoretician Ralph Miliband and Marion Kozak, both of whom fled from the Nazis in Belgium during World War II.
 The Miliband family holds further distinction in the concurrent service of David Miliband and his brother, the Right Honorable Edward Miliband MP, former Secretary of State for Energy and Climate Change.